saadtony/ChemPy/README.md

 Find your way around and click on any notebook to view it.

-To see the individual notebooks in slide format, use this link:
+To see the individual notebooks in slide format:

+## Easy Python
+Contains an easy introduction to python
 <a href=https://nbviewer.jupyter.org/format/slides/github/saadtony/chempy/blob/master/chempy.ipynb#/>https://nbviewer.jupyter.org/format/slides/github/saadtony/chempy/blob/master/chempy.ipynb#/</a>